phoebe-project/phoebe2-docs/api/phoebe.parameters.solver.sampler.dynesty.md

     If using detach=True within run_solver, attach job will load the progress and allow re-attaching until the job is completed.
 If 0 will not save and will only return after completion.
+* `expose_failed` (bool, optional, default=True): only applicable if
+    `continue_from` is 'None'. whether to expose dictionary of failed samples and their error messages.
+Note: depending on the number of failed samples, this could add overhead.

 Returns